MarkyMark1000/scratch_code/code/javascript-ecma/NOTES.md

 Adjust the package.json file so that it contains the following:

 ```
-"type": "commonjs",
+"type": "module",
 "scripts": {
-    "test": "jest",
+    "test": "vitest",
-    "cov": "jest --coverage"
+    "cov": "vitest run --coverage"
 },
 ```

-## CommonJS
+## ecma

 To set the files as common js you can do any of the following:
-- use .cjs files
+- use .mjs files
-- use --input-type "commonjs" as an argument
+- use --input-type "module" as an argument
-- use "type": "commonjs", which is what I have done in this project
+- use "type": "module", which is what I have done in this project

 ## Prettier